gfaura/hyperledger-property-auction/README.md

 ### Bid as bidder4

-Bidder4 from Org2 would like to purchase the painting for 400000 dollars:
+Bidder4 from Org2 would like to purchase the house for 400000 dollars:
 ```
 node bid.js org2 bidder4 PropertyAuction 400000
 ```